How To Match Socks

 As it relates to socks, the word “crew” is an indicator of length.
 Specifically, it refers to any sock that hits at approximately mid-calf.
 Crew socks are made in all different styles and are perfectly appropriate for more casual applications such as denim, chinos, and even odd jackets and trousers.

 Over-the-calf socks (also known as “OTC” socks) are absolutely your best option when suited.
 The name is self-explanatory; the socks are long enough to go “over the calf.”
-This length ensures that your bare leg will never be visible, and better quality models will hug the calf so as to do an even better job of staying up.
+This length ensures that your bare leg will never be visible.

 Just about every pair of socks available on the market today will have some kind of stretchy material in its fabrication; Lycra, Spandex, or something of that nature.
 Keep that in mind as you continue.